Dealing With Difficult Customers Question:

 1. Discuss the types of customers that you may encounter ahead of time.

 What are some of the common complaints that your staff may face?
 Share past experiences and horror stories with each other and prepare answers and solutions ahead of time.
-Preparation allows your staff to feel more confident in dealing with these difficult customers and not absorb the negativity.
+Preparation allows your staff to feel more confident in dealing with these difficult customers, and not absorb their negativity.

-Help them to get comfortable with those customers who need to vent and express themselves – however do not tolerate abuse.
+Help them to get comfortable with those customers who need to vent and express themselves – however, assure them that they do not need to tolerate abuse.

 3. Help your customer to feel more in control.